 Announcements

-• THANK YOU, Rev. Bargiel, for joining us today for Holy Eucharist on Palm / Passion Sunday.
+• THANK YOU, Rev. Bargiel, for joining us for Holy Eucharist on this Easter Sunday!

 Thanks to those serving!